DIPlib/diplib/src/documentation/features.md

 \subsection size_features_Feret Feret
 Computes the maximum and minimum object diameters from the object's convex hull, using `dip::ConvexHull::Feret`.
-The convex hull is computed from the chain code.
+The convex hull is computed from the chain code using `dip::ChainCode::ConvexHull`.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first